docker/docs/content/compose/compose-file/build.md

 ### no_cache

 `no_cache` disables image builder cache and enforces a full rebuild from source for all image layers.
-This only applies to layers declared in the Dockerfile, referenced images COULD be retrieved from local image store whenever tag has been updated on registry (see [pull](#pull)).
+This only applies to layers declared in the Dockerfile, referenced images can be retrieved from local image store whenever tag has been updated on registry (see [pull](#pull)).

 ### platforms